monicahq/monica/docs/installation/providers/ubuntu.md

 sudo add-apt-repository ppa:ondrej/php
 ```

-Then install php 8.0 or 8.1 with these extensions:
+Then install php 8.1 with these extensions:

 ```sh
 sudo apt update